 - Be practical yet creative

-If you do not meet the entry requirements for the Bachelor of Engineering (Honours) (Environmental Engineering), USQ recommends that you study an Associate Degree of Engineering (Environmental Engineering) or a Bachelor of Engineering Science (Environmental Engineering).
+If you do not meet the entry requirements for the Bachelor of Engineering (Honours) (Environmental Engineering), USQ recommends that you study a Bachelor of Engineering Science (Environmental Engineering).

 You may be able to put the credit you earned from your TAFE (VET) studies towards your degree.
 This may shorten the length of time you'll take to complete your degree.
 Take a look at our Credit Calculator to see.